Geopolitics and Climate Change

 On top of the struggle for dominance between China and the US, we will likely see a further rise in global multipolarity, in combination with resource scarcity.
 Resource-rich states (particularly those with resources needed for the green transition) could become “swing states” that oscillate between NATO-West and China-Russia-East.
 This could lead to a re-emergence of proxy wars that further destabilize weakly governed countries which have important resources.

-In the current environment, investors should closely monitor changes in the political landscape, such as the latest elections in India, the EU, and the upcoming US elections and how they might change the momentum for the green transition versus other political priorities such as national and border security or industrial policy.
-In this transitional period, investors should consider both the ongoing need for fossil fuels during the transition and the long-term benefits of being invested in sectors that will benefit over decades.
+In the current environment, investors should closely monitor changes in the political landscape, such as the latest elections in India, the EU, and the US, and how they might change the momentum for the green transition versus other political priorities such as national and border security or industrial policy.
+In this transitional period, we believe investors should consider both the ongoing need for fossil fuels during the transition and the long-term benefits of being invested in sectors that will benefit over decades.

 Geopolitical developments in the short but also the long term will shape the transition.
 For investors seeking “future-proof” solutions for their portfolios, there currently appears to be little alternative to maintaining a strong focus on “transition-proof” investments.